teledyne-e2v/camera_gui/README.md

-The application need the following gstreamer plugin to run properly:
+The application need the following gstreamer plugin to run properly (it can run without but will be less interesting):
-- gst-autofocus
+- gst-autofocus (required version : 1.2)
+- gst-multifocus (required version : 1.0)
+- gst-autoexposure (required version : 1.0)
 - gst-barcode-reader
 - gst-freeze

 The installation can be checked with ```gst-inspect-1.0```.
 It is required to setup the following environment variables before check the pulgins installation: